ravinsinghd/ravinsinghd.github.io/_posts/2021-08-05-rust-functions.markdown

 }
 ```

-Here we have function called _main_.
-The function will be declared using _fn_ keyword.
-This is a special function, you need have in your program.
-This will act as entry point for the program execution. let see an example which will have more than one functions.
+Here we have a function called `main`.
+The function will be declared using the `fn` keyword.
+This is a special function, you need to have in your program.
+This will act as an entry point for the program execution. let see an example that will have more than one function.

 ```rs
 fn main() {